AnywhereFit/front-end/README.md

 ✔️ Maintain records of your members,
 ✔️ Process and track sales, and more.

-Anywhere Fitness is best suited for independent fitness businesses that offer classes and appointments.
+Anywhere Fitness is best suited for independent fitness business that offer classes and appointments.

 It is a solution for fitness instructors, who need to take away the awkwardness out of attendance taking and client payment processing.